alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

   * I recommend that you add the tor repositories into a new file
   * Use: `/etc/apt/sources.list.d/tor.list` or similar
 * Do the gpg thing
+* Do the apt update thing
-* Do the tor installation
+* Do the tor installation thing

 ## Fake a Fully Qualified Domain Name for Email